drevops/ci-runner/README.md

 ## Maintenance and releasing

-This image is built by DockerHub when release is published on GitHub via an automated build.
+This image is built by DockerHub via an automated build when release tag is published on GitHub.

+Pre-release version is tested using `preview/x.y.z` branch.
+Pushes to this braches are built in DockerHub.